DT021/jie_milovanoff_et_al_2020/README.md

 # How to use this repository
 This repository will not be updated but can be cloned and serve as an example to develop trade-linked multilevel life cycle assessment.
 There are two ways to use this repository:
-* Instal the model, reproduce it and re-use it for your own research.
+* Install the model, reproduce it and re-use it for your own research.
-* Extract the numerical values of simulations: (https://github.com/amilovanoff/jie_milovanoff_et_al_2020/outputs).
+* Download the repository and extract the numerical values of the simulations presented in [outputs](https://github.com/amilovanoff/jie_milovanoff_et_al_2020/tree/master/outputs) folder.

 Feel free me to contact if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.